-Sven Jost is a Ph.D. economist and Managing Director of Transfer Pricing in BPM’s International Tax Services practice.
+Sven Jost is a Ph.D. economist and partner in BPM’s International Tax Services practice.
 He has more than ten years of professional experience as a transfer pricing specialist advising multinational clients from start-ups to Fortune 100 companies on the full range of transfer pricing-related matters, including transfer pricing planning, U.S. and global documentation, U.S. and foreign tax audits and related controversy support.
 Sven has particular expertise and experience with transfer pricing planning and documentation under U.S. and OECD regulations (including BEPS), value chain analyses, operational transfer pricing matters, cost sharing arrangements, intellectual property transactions, and IP and legal entity valuations.

 Immediately prior to joining BPM, Sven was Director, Transfer Pricing, at Oracle Corporation in Redwood City.
 At Oracle, Sven had particular focus on BEPS planning and compliance, operational transfer pricing matters, the integration of acquired companies into the company’s existing tax and transfer pricing structure, as well as managing various U.S. and foreign transfer pricing audits and related controversy matters.